A BRIEF HISTORY OF NEWCASTLE UPON TYNE

 In the 20th century coal exports declined dramatically.
 The last coal mine within the boundaries of Newcastle closed in 1956.
 Shipbuilding also dramatically declined.
 During the 1930s Newcastle suffered from mass unemployment.

+In the 21st century Newcastle is still thriving.
 The Life Science Centre opened in 2000 and the Millennium Bridge was opened in 2001.
-Today the population of Newcastle Upon Tyne is 284,000.
+In 2014 the population of Newcastle Upon Tyne was 289,000.

 A timeline of Newcastle